canada-ca/Open_First_Whitepaper/en/2_Open_Standards.md

 #### Interoperability

-For any organization, especially public administrations, the need for interoperability is at two distinct yet overlapping levels: internal interoperability with its own IM-IT environment, and interoperability with the IM-IT environments of external stakeholders (other administrations, the public, businesses, associations), whether directly or indirectly, synchronous or ashynchronuous, through the availability of open data.
+For any organization, especially public administrations, the need for interoperability is at two distinct yet overlapping levels: internal interoperability with its own IM-IT environment, and interoperability with the IM-IT environments of external stakeholders (other administrations, the public, businesses, associations), whether directly or indirectly, synchronous or asynchronous, through the availability of open data.

 ##### Independence and substitutability